Ngaire Woods: Research and publications

 Her research focuses on global economic governance, the challenges of globalization, global development, and the role of international institutions.

 Woods’ academic contributions include analyses of how international institutions can become more effective and accountable.
 Her 2006 book The Globalizers: The IMF, the World Bank and Their Borrowers examined the relationship between those financial institutions and the countries they lend to, shedding light on how power dynamics and borrowing conditions affected outcomes.

 She has also co-authored works like The Politics of Global Regulation (in 2009 with Walter Mattli) and Networks of Influence?
 Developing Countries in a Networked Global Order (2009), which explore how international rules are made and how networks of states and non-state actors shape global standards.

 Since 2013, Woods has written monthly commentaries on economic and regulatory policy for Project Syndicate, an international media organization.

 Personal life

 Woods is married to the American-born, University of Oxford professor Eugene Rogan.
-They have two children together.
+They have two children.

 Other activities

-In the past, Ngaire Woods has served as an advisor to the IMF board, to the UNDP Human Development Report, and to the Commonwealth Heads of Government.
+Woods has served as an advisor to the IMF board, to the UNDP Human Development Report, and to the Commonwealth Heads of Government.
 She is a former regular presenter of the Analysis programme for BBC Radio 4, and in 1998 presented her own BBC television series on public policy.
 She has also served as a member of the IMF European Regional Advisory Group.

 As a Rhodes Scholar alumna she is today a Trustee of the Rhodes Trust, the organization overseeing the Rhodes Scholarships.